CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.3 VPN.md

 The following specific threats and vulnerabilities are of particular importance in the area of ​​VPN:

-### 2 1 Lacking or inadequate planning and regulation of VPN deployment
+### 2 1 Lack of or inadequate planning and regulation of VPN deployment

 If the VPN is not carefully planned, set up, or configured, security vulnerabilities can occur that affect all IT systems networked to the VPN.
 Attackers may thus be able to access confidential information of the institution.